zachj1582/vanillajs-1-afternoon/Part2/README.md

 - Create a file in the Part2 folder called `index.js`.
 - Open `index.html`.
 - Add a script tag at the bottom of `body` tag and connect the `index.js` file we just created.
-    - Test this connection by adding a console log that says `The house always wins!`.
+    - Test this connection by adding a `console.log` that says `The house always wins!`.
 This way we can be sure the file was brought in properly.

 ### Solution